Cup plate: Design

 The small, three inches in diameter, plates were made of glass or underglaze printed (transferware) Staffordshire pottery in blue and white.
 The latter, while manufactured in England, were intended for the American market, while the glass pieces are primarily of American origin, made at the factories in New England and Midwest.

 Some designs were using plain, transparent glass, the other ones were opalescent or milky, with decoration in the form of concentric circles, or, on the rims, floral designs, scroll work, and stars.
-About 1840, the new patriotic or historical designs were introduced, featuring featuring historical monuments, important steamships, and busts of the famous men.
+About 1840, the new patriotic or historical designs were introduced, featuring historical monuments, important steamships, and busts of the famous men.
 For example, one design commemorated the Battle of Bunker Hill through an image of an obelisk-like structure that was supposed to represent an actual monument erected on the site of the battle 68 years after the battle, in 1843.
 The William Henry Harrison 1840 presidential campaign yielded the plates with log cabin and hard cider device and the portrait of Harrison himself in uniform.
 During or shortly after the presidential campaign of Henry Clay, a plate was issued commemorating Clay (although the portrait itself was a likeness of Julius Caesar).

 Of the many steamboat designs, one of the rarest shows a sidewheel ship with an F on the paddleboard, "B. F." on the flag, and the "Benjamin Franklin" above the vessel.
 The rim contains patriotic emblems: stars, anchors, and the American eagle on the background of tiny dots raised on the underside.
 Similar design bears a name of "Chancellor Livingston" (Robert R. Livingston not only was one of the drafters of the Declaration of Independence, but also participated in Robert Fulton's steamboat ventures).
 British manufacturers produced similar designs using blue glass with the steamship line names: Troy Line, Union Line, etc.

 Few samples of glass plates made by blowing the glass into the mold exist, but the vast majority is made from the pressed glass, as the plates got popular almost simultaneously with the invention of the glass pressing machines.

 Cup plates were produced in myriad designs in flint glass, and later in soda glass, before the decline in popularity of tea parties which occurred after the Civil War era.